Pan out

 Pan out means to develop.

-A situation can pan out well or poorly, but often the term is used in a positive sense.
+A situation can pan out well or poorly, but the term is often used positively.

 When I first came to Japan, I had no idea what would happen, but looking back on my many years in Japan, I would say that everything has panned out well.